thecartercenter/nemo-docs/content/devicesecurity/security.rst

 applications that are no longer needed on the device, it is recommended that these applications be uninstalled for added security.

-ODK Collect: Delete after sending forms
+ODK Collect: Delete After Sending Forms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In case you are worried about sensitive information you’ve collected and